Conalog/iotc4i/readme.md

 ## Description

-IoT C4I package provides a simple way to collect data from IoT devices and send it to a server.
-Still in development.
-(C4I stands for Command, Control, Communications, Computers, and Intelligence.)
+IoT C4I(Command, Control, Communications and Intelligence + Computer) package provides a simple way to collect data from IoT devices and send it to a server.
+Make your own IoT data receiver and command sender with this package.

+Currently supports `Command` and `Communications`, stil working on rest of the features.

+## Requirements

+- IoT data receiver receives data from IoT devices via serial port
+- Each data is fixed length and uses COBS encoding to separate data

 ## Features

 - [x] Collect data from IoT devices
 - [x] Send command to IoT devices
-- [ ] Expose route to send data to server
+- [ ] Exposes telemetry data
-- [ ] Expose route to receive commands from server
+- [ ] Provides device intelligence (e.g. reception rate, etc.)

-## Assumptions

-- IoT data receiver receives data from IoT devices via serial port
-- Each data is fixed length and uses COBS encoding to separate data
-- Each data contains CRC32 checksum at the end

-## Sample Code
+## Procedure

-See `examples/example.go` for details.
+1. Set port configuration, desired data size
+2. Open serial port, start receiving data
+3. Command data may be sent to the device (optional)
+4. Process received data on the fly
+5. Dynamic field parsing is supported (optional, see Field data specification and Sample Code)
+6. CRC32 checksum while zero-fill specific fields (optional, see Field data specification and Sample Code)

 ## Field data specification